 2. Your jacket’s requested features are missing or different than shown in our photos.

-4. Your jacket is wrong type of leather
+4. Your jacket is the wrong type of leather

-Lastly, if your jacket takes longer than 8 weeks to produce, we will refund you 50% of your jacket's cost.
-If it takes longer than 12 weeks, we will fully refund any money you spent.
+Lastly, if your jacket takes longer than 8 weeks to produce, we will refund you 25% of your jacket's cost.
+If it takes longer than 12 weeks, we will refund you 50%.

 How are you different from other leather jacket companies?

-Other leather jacket companies bring high-quality, custom-made products to market, but at three to four times the price of our jackets.
+Other leather jacket companies also bring high-quality, custom-made products to market, but at two to three times the price of our jackets.
 These companies typically use much thicker leather and sometimes include layers of filler to stiffen-up the jacket.
 These materials are often sourced from, and the jackets produced in, the company’s home country.
 All of this adds a lot to the cost of their products.
-We source our leather and manufacturing services from vetted suppliers in highly competitive markets.
+We source our leather and manufacturing services from vetted suppliers in highly competitive markets overseas.
 We don’t use filler materials or excessive layers of leather.
 This allows our jackets to be fitted, lightweight, fashionable, and, most importantly for the consumer, low-cost.

 Where can I find reviews of your products?

 We have asked our customers to create review threads on popular fashion forums such as SuperFuture, StyleForum, and Reddit’s r/MaleFashionAdvice.
 We will also be selling on third-party websites in the near future and will link to those pages as well.

 How are you able to produce high quality garments at low prices?